MS Readathon: Ireland

-The MS Readathon in Ireland is an annual sponsored read organised by the charity MS Ireland, encouraging children (and since 2003, adults) to read as many books as possible, and to collect a fixed amount per book from sponsors.
+The MS Readathon in Ireland started in 1988.
+The annual sponsored read is organized by the charity MS Ireland, encouraging children (and since 2003, adults) to read as many books as possible, and to collect a fixed amount per book from sponsors.
 The money collected goes towards MS Ireland's activities concerning sufferers of multiple sclerosis.
-2004 was the event's 17th year.
 In 2003, the charity raised over 1.2 million euros.